Lesbian, gay, bisexual, transgender, queer and two-spirit Canadians abroad

 Before you go

 - Check out a good travel guide.
 Most have sections that provide advice for LGBTQ2 people travelling to your destination.

 - Visit online forums and blogs for information on your destination’s LGBTQ2 events, culture, safety and laws.

 - Consult our Travel Advice and Advisories for destination-specific information on laws that may affect LGBTQ2 people.

 - Research your destination’s LGBTQ2 press and organizations, as they will be able to provide information on the local situation.

 - Speak with your travel agent or tour operator about information on your destination that is specifically related to your sexual orientation or gender identity.

 If you have changed your name legally, or due to a change in relationship status, you have to apply for a new passport.
-For more information on updating your passport with the “X” designation, see Canadian passports.
+For more information on updating your passport, including updating your gender identity, see Canadian passports.

 While you are travelling outside Canada, you are subject to, and must follow, local laws, even if they are different from Canadian laws.
 Not all countries have the same values and legal system as Canada, so it is important to research laws relating to LGBTQ2 people in your destination country.
 For more information, see the State Sponsored Homophobia Report and related links under Other resources.

 When you are choosing a travel destination, you should consider that same-sex marriages and relationships are not legal in many countries.
 You should carefully consider whether you are comfortable visiting a country where LGBTQ2 rights are not recognized, or where LGBTQ2 people are not socially accepted, as you may face discriminatory laws or practices that may be applied arbitrarily or inconsistently.

 When you are planning to travel outside Canada, consider that: